yukoba/nd4j/getstarted.md

 ## Starting a New ND4J Project

-Now, using your IDE, create a new project.
+Now create a new project within IntelliJ.
 Select `maven-archetype-quickstart`.

 ![Alt text](../img/new_maven_project.png)